fdu-csci3444/exp17d_springBoot_springSecurity_MVC_h2_jpa_REST_swagger/README.md

 ## to access h2 console
 - http://localhost:8889/h2_console
-- since end points are protected with Spring Security, and configured h2 related urls to be protected and allowed for user's with "ADMIN" role, login as admin/admin in the login popup
+- since end points are protected with Spring Security, and configured h2 related urls to be protected and allowed for user's with "ADMIN" role, like admin/admin or developer/developer, in the login popup
 - use below values in h2 console
 Driver Class: org.h2.Driver                <br>
 JDBC URL:     jdbc:h2:file:~/h2/testdb     <br>